cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 ### List iteration loop with modifications

 For [list iteration loops with modifications](SYNTAX-3-STATEMENTS.markdown#modifications-of-values-in-the-list), the output loop control variable is completely replaced with the variable assigned to it for the iteration.
-This helps in some more complicated cases where the Data FLow Optimization alone wasn't able to do the substitution on its own.
+This helps in some more complicated cases where the Data Flow Optimization alone wasn't able to do the substitution on its own.

 ## Function Inlining